 What are the criteria to participate in this program?

-In the 2018-19 academic year, incoming first-year and transfer students were invited to participate in the ExSEL Program base on being identified as having risk factors that have historically impacted retention rates at the University.
+In the 2018-19 academic year, incoming first-year and transfer students were invited to participate in the ExSEL Program base on being identified as having factors that have historically impacted retention rates at the University.